I'd like help deciding whether I should

 Re: Stability of DB schema etc

-I wouldn't bet on such a thing truly existing no matter how much people seem to think it does at this point.2. switch over to a reasonably functional CVS tag of phpbb3.
+I wouldn't bet on such a thing truly existing no matter how much people seem to think it does at this point.

 Need good web hosting?
 I recommend Hostrocket.